Pakistani textbooks controversies: Criticism

 The Pakistani establishment instilled at a young & impressionable age that this state was built on the basis of religion, hence being the reason for the extremely low tolerance for any other religions & any want, need & or desire to attempt to end all of them.
 According to a Pakistani physicist, Pervez Hoodbhoy, the Islamist revisionism of Pakistan's education system initially began in 1976, when an act of parliament required all government, along with private schools (except those teaching the British O levels from grade 9) were mandated to follow a curriculum that includes learning outcomes for the federally approved grade 5 social studies class such as: acknowledge & identify forces that may be working against Pakistan, make speeches on Jihad, collect pictures of policemen, soldiers, national guards, as well as India's evil designs against Pakistan.
 Likewise, Yvette Rosser criticized Pakistani textbooks for propagating jingoist & irredentist beliefs about Pakistan's history as well as its culture & even being negationist in its depiction of political Islam & as to the treatment of minorities in Pakistan, such as Hindus and Christians.
 Irredentism is manifested through claims of eternal Pakistan (despite the country being created from British India, only in 1947), narrow & sectarian interpretation of Islam, to be downplaying the tolerant aspects of the religion by focusing on Islamic Fundamentalist interpretations (for example, all banking being considered un-Islamic), as well as making unsubstantiated accusations of dual loyalty on minority Hindus and Christians among those in Pakistan.

-According to a Pakistani professor, Tariq Rahman, the Pakistani textbooks cannot mention Hindus without calling them cunning, scheming, deceptive & or something equally insulting.
+According to a Pakistani professor, Tariq Rahman, the Pakistani textbooks cannot mention Hindus without calling them cunning, scheming, deceptive and/or something equally insulting.
 The textbooks clearly ignore any pre-Islamic history of Pakistan, except to attempt a negative perception of the Hindu predecessors in any negative aspect.

-Another Pakistani historian Khursheed Kamal Aziz, similarly criticised these Pakistani history textbooks, stating that they were full of a number of historical errors & made a suggestion of a mandatory study amounted to teaching such prescribed myths.
-After examining sixty six (66) different textbooks that were being utilized at various levels of study Aziz argued that these textbooks were in support of a military rule in Pakistan, promoting hatred for Hindus, glorified wars & distorted any prior Pakistan history before 1947.
+Another Pakistani historian Khursheed Kamal Aziz, similarly criticised these Pakistani history textbooks, stating that they were full of a number of historical errors and made a suggestion of a mandatory study amounted to teaching such prescribed myths.
+After examining sixty six (66) different textbooks that were being utilized at various levels of study Aziz argued that these textbooks were in support of a military rule in Pakistan, promoting hatred for Hindus, glorified wars and distorted any prior Pakistan history before 1947.